Topological skyrmion phases of matter: METHODS

-\textbf{I. Topological classification of the CTSI} - We first review and extend work by Xu and co-authors~\cite{liu2017} to show a generalized particle-hole symmetry $\mc{C}'$ is desired for realization of the homotopy group $\pi_2(Sp(2N)/U(N))$.
-From work by Bott~\cite{bott1959}, we have the following relation between homotopy groups, where Sp is the symplectic group and U is the unitary group,
+We first review and extend work by Xu and co-authors~\cite{liu2017} to show a generalized particle-hole symmetry $\mc{C}'$ is desired for realization of the homotopy group $\pi_2(Sp(2N)/U(N))$.
+From work by Bott~\cite{bott1959}, we have the following relation between homotopy groups, where Sp is the compact symplectic group and U is the unitary group,

 Xu and co-authors~\cite{liu2017} use this relation in combination with work on the homotopy groups of symplectic groups~\cite{mimura1963} to determine the topological classification of the set of Hamiltonians they present, with homotopy group $\pi_3(Sp(2N)/U(N))$, to be $\mathbb{Z}_2$ for $N>1$.
 They also briefly consider $\pi_4(Sp(2N)/U(N))$.